dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/documentation.md

 ## Overview

-Good documentation for your dbt models will help downstream consumers discover and understand the datasets which you curate for them.
+Good documentation for your dbt <Term id="model">models</Term> will help downstream consumers discover and understand the datasets which you curate for them.

 dbt provides a way to generate documentation for your dbt project and render it as a website.
 The documentation for your project includes:
 * **Information about your project**: including model code, a DAG of your project, any tests you've added to a column, and more.